opendicom/DECK_WebTransport/DICMele2deck/README.md

-DICMele2deck, executable set of commands written in C, parses DICM (DICOM standard part 10 file format) in explicit little endian syntax, outputting DECK contextual key values representation.
+DICMele2deck, executable set of commands written in C, parses DICM (DICOM standard part 10 file format) in explicit little endian syntax, outputting DECK contextual key (CKEY) values representation.

 ## dcmtk storescp -> DICMele2deck

-dcmtk storescp receives DICOM DIMSE communication and invoques a DICMele2deck executable with parameters to process each SOP instance immediately ayer reception.
+dcmtk storescp receives DICOM DIMSE communication and invoques a DICMele2deck executable with parameters to process each SOP instance immediately after reception.

-We added the critical information of the DIMSE association as parameters to the invocation.
-The base implementation does not use ir.
-Other DIMSE receptors can be used un replacement yo dcmttk's one.
+We added the critical information of the DIMSE association as parameters to the invocation though the base implementation does not use it.
+Other DIMSE receptors can be used in replacement to dcmtk's one.

 ## dicm2deck design